sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

    this.x = x;
    this.y = y;
 }
 var p = new Point(); // => { 0, 0 }
 ```
 - <strong>The Spread Operator</strong> - Allows parameters to be summarised in places where multiple arguments or elements are expected
 ```javascript
 function add(...values) {}
 add(2, 5, 3);
 var a = [0, 1, 2];
 var b = [3, 4, 5];

 a.push(...b); // => [0, 1, 2, 3, 4, 5]
 ```

+<h4>ES6 Functions</h4>
+- <strong>Arrows</strong> -
+- <strong>Classes</strong> - A clean simple declarative syntax for defining object prototypes and inheritance chains.
+- <strong>Generators</strong> - A type of function that can be stopped during execution to allow other code to run and then resumed once or many times.
 - <strong>For In/Of Loop</strong>
 ```javascript
 let arr = [3, 5, 7];